themaplelab/ssDiffTool/README.md

 ## How it works:
   * the tool runs in two phases, where each invokes a new run of Soot
-    * first phase: renames the set of original classes and places in to the directory 'renamedOriginals'
+    1) renames the set of original classes and places in to the directory 'renamedOriginals'
-	* second phase: Soot loads both the renamed originals and the redefinition classes, then :
+    2) Soot loads both the renamed originals and the classes in the patch, then :
 	   * SemanticDiffer detects differences of interest between the versions
 	   * SemanticDiffer passes points of interest to PatchAdapter to transform the redefinition classes
 	   * a set of (possibly transformed) classes are emitted into the directory 'adapterOutput'